 As a reporter for The Trace, a nonprofit news organization that reports on gun issues, it’s my job to understand the toll gun violence exacts on individuals, their families, and their communities.
 While gun homicide is the overwhelming focus of most news coverage — including from this outlet — there is another, even larger population with a host of critical needs.
-For every gun homicide, there are five nonfatal injuries from gun assaults, according to national estimates for 2014, the most recent year for which data is available.
-All told, there are more than 80,000 gunshot wounds each year, according to estimates.
+For every person killed by a firearm, two more gunshot victims survive, according to national estimates for 2015, the most recent year for which data is available.
+All told, more than 80,000 people are estimated to survive nonfatal gunshot wounds each year.

 In order to shed light on the experiences of this vulnerable population, we have created a survey for anyone living with a gunshot wound in the United States.
 Our goals: We want to understand what services survivors need, and which of those services they have trouble accessing.
 We want to know if and where shooting survivors are able to find work, especially those whose injuries left them temporarily or permanently disabled.
 Whatever the circumstances of your shooting, wherever you are in recovery — we want to hear your story.